 Local Area Transit Plans

 In 2011, the Victoria Region Transit Future Plan was completed and adopted by the Victoria Regional Transit Commission providing a vision for improving the region’s transit network.
-A series of eight Local Area Transit Plans and a University of Victoria Campus Transit Plan are being developed to identify transit service and infrastructure investment priorities over 5-7 year timeframes within the Victoria region.
+A series of nine Local Area Transit Plans and a University of Victoria Campus Transit Plan are being developed to identify transit service and infrastructure investment priorities over 5-7 year timeframes within the Victoria region.

 What are the Local Area Transit Plan areas?

 - University of Victoria Campus Transit Plan | January 2013

 - Westshore Local Area Transit Plan | February 2015

 - James Bay Local Area Transit Plan | June 2017

 - Burnside-Tillicum Local Area Transit Plan | February 2020

 - Jubilee Local Area Transit Plan | February 2020

 - Sooke Local Area Transit Plan | February 2020